palominolabs/benchpress/README.md

 ## Submitting a job

-Jobs are submitted to the controller by PUTing to `/job`:
+Create a new job by submitting task JSON to the controller via PUTing to `/job`:

-    curl -X PUT -H "Content-Type: application/json" -d @test-jobs/hbase.json http://controller:7000/job
+    curl -X PUT -H "Content-Type: application/json" -d @path/to/your/file.json http://controller:7000/job

 The controller will return a simple HTML page listing the active jobs if you `GET` `/controller/job`.
 You'll need to be running the appropriate server (HBase, in this case) and set up the